 - If you wear glasses, make sure they’re anti-reflective.

-- Get seven to nine hours of sleep a night.
+- Get plenty of rest — seven to nine hours of sleep nightly.